wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 #### Device provisioning

-1. Keeping the Azure service, you selected for ingest of telemetry data from the smart meters in mind, diagram how Fabrikam should handle the following three flows related to the provisioning of new smart meters at a customer site:
+1. Keeping the Azure service you selected for ingest of telemetry data from the smart meters in mind, diagram how Fabrikam should handle the following three flows related to the provisioning of new smart meters at a customer site:

     * Create device identity
     * Install device